1) Information about the collection of personal data and contact details of the person responsible.

 The duration of the storage of personal data is measured on the basis of the respective legal basis, the purpose of processing and – if relevant – additionally on the basis of the respective statutory retention period (e.g. retention periods under commercial and tax law).

 When processing personal data on the basis of explicit consent pursuant to Art.
 6 (1) a DSGVO, this data is stored until the data subject revokes his or her consent.

 If there are statutory retention periods for data that is processed within the scope of legal or quasi-legal obligations on the basis of Art.
-6 (1) (b) DSGVO, this data will be routinely deleted after the retention periods have expired, provided that it is no longer required for the fulfillment of the contract or the initiation of the contract and/or there is no legitimate interest on our part in continuing to store it.
+6 (1) (b) DSGVO, this data will be routinely deleted after the retention periods have expired, provided that it is no longer required for the fulfillment or initiation of a contract and/or there is no legitimate interest on our part to continue storing it.

 When processing personal data on the basis of Art.
 6(1)(f) DSGVO, this data is stored until the data subject exercises his or her right to object pursuant to Art.
 21(1) DSGVO, unless we can demonstrate compelling legitimate grounds for the processing which override the interests, rights and freedoms of the data subject, or the processing serves to assert, exercise or defend legal claims.

 When processing personal data for the purpose of direct marketing on the basis of Article 6 (1) (f) DSGVO, this data is stored until the data subject exercises his or her right to object pursuant to Article 21 (2) DSGVO.

 Unless otherwise stated in the other information in this statement about specific processing situations, stored personal data will otherwise be deleted when it is no longer necessary for the purposes for which it was collected or otherwise processed.

 A transfer of the data collected by us takes place in principle only if: